mtoensing/game-review-block/readme.txt

 === Game Review Block ===
 Contributors:      MarcDK
-Tags:              block, review, schema, rating Tested up to:      5.8.0
+Tags:              block, review, schema, rating, shortscore Tested up to:      5.8.0
 Stable tag:        0.1.0
 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

 Add a review rating block with a score from 1 to 10 to your post.
 Adds schema.org meta data for Rich Results in search engines.

 == Description ==

 Add a review rating block with a score from 1 to 10 to your post.
 Adds schema.org meta data for Rich Results in search engines.

 = Features =